Water leaks

 • Set the interior ventilation control to maximum.

-• Assistant delivers smoke to the area to be checked (in the cabin), using the appropriate handset.
+• The assistant introduces smoke into the area being tested (in the passenger compartment) using the appropriate tube.

-• The second assistant determines where the smoke comes out.
+• The second assistant determines where the smoke is coming out.

 Other testing equipment

-If leaks are found, other equipment such as stethoscopes or ultrasonic measuring instruments can be used.
+When leaks are detected, other equipment such as stethoscopes or ultrasonic measuring devices can be used.

 Repairing a leak using recommended tools, accessories and materials